satellytes/satellytes.com/blog-posts/enterprises-benefit-from-scoped-npm-registries.md

 `username:password` ⇒ base64 encoded ⇒ `dXNlcm5hbWU6cGFzc3dvcmQ=`

-For encoding you can use the command line `echo -n 'my-string' | base64` (Linux) or an IDE (vscode with plugin) or search for an online base64 encoder.
+For encoding you could use the command line `echo -n 'my-string' | base64` (bash) or an IDE (e.g. vscode with plugin).
+Or alternatively you could even use a REPL (e.g. [JS REPL](https://nodejs.dev/learn/how-to-use-the-nodejs-repl) with the following command in JavaScript `Buffer.from('username:password', 'binary').toString('base64')`).

+>💡 If you use the command-line, the password is saved in plaintext into the command-line history and can be retrieved from there.
+As a good practice, you should delete the command from the command-line history afterwards.

->💡 Use online encoder only for testing purposes.
-Never enter a productive username and/or password there.
+>💡 There are also base64 encoder websites.
+You should never enter a productive username and/or password there.
+Use these only for testing purposes.

 Jeff remembered, that the mail of his boss also contained the username and password in plaintext to access the registry (yes, even in the best imaginary companies security isn't always perfect 🤷‍♂️):